PawelLawrynowicz/ParticleCollider/README.md

     1. All objects realistically collide with each other
     2. The collisions are elastic
-    3. On each "Particle -> Obstacle" collision Particle radius is reduced by 1
+    3. On each "Particle -> Obstacle" collision Particle radius is reduced by 1 and Obstacle radius is increased by 1
     4. Obstacles can only grow to a certain size

 The simulation ends when one of these conditions is true: